Lab: Moles, Molecules, and Grams

 Pre-lab Questions

 Answer the following questions before beginning the lab.
+Show work with units using calculations written in the form of a dimensional analysis conversion.
 Have your teacher read your responses and sign off below before moving on to the next section.

 2. Say you have 2.5 mol of H2O.
 How many grams is this?